 Love Letter is a very small game.
 In the smaller (non premium, 2019) version, there are just twenty six cards and thirteen tokens: tokens of a Princess’s favour.
 It easily fits into the splendid little cloth bag it comes in.

 Despite being tiny, it can make quite an impact, and it’s highly rated.
-It’s very interactive, and not short of opportunity for glee, or disappointment, or tiny twinges of indignation.
+It’s a very interactive little game, with some opportunity for glee, or disappointment, and even twinges of indignation.

 In each round, which doesn’t last very long, only one person will be left at the table – or, more appropriately, at the Princess’s side.
 Everyone’s hope is to be the last character left standing: the one who delivers a letter of love into the Princess’s waiting hand.
 That person wins the round, and gets a token of favour from the Princess.
 There will be several rounds in each game: how many depends on how the winning and losing goes.